Marina Vishmidt: Writing

-Vishmidt wrote and edited several publications including Reproducing Autonomy: Work, Money, Crisis and Contemporary Art (2016) together with Kerstin Stakemeier and Media Mutandis (2006) edited jointly with Mary Anne Francis, Jo Walsh and Lewis Sykes.
+Vishmidt was a prolific writer whose bibliography includes many scores of texts in the fields of art theory, critical theory, feminist social reproduction theory, Marxism, philosophy and film.
+Her first book Reproducing Autonomy: Work, Money, Crisis and Contemporary Art (2016), written together with Kerstin Stakemeier, developed connections between the modernist aesthetic theory of Theodor Adorno and revolutionary feminist theory of the 1970s.
 Her 2018 monograph Speculation as a Mode of Production was praised for bringing "the full weight of critical theory – with its characteristic ambition of intellectual scope – ... to bear on art and politics in the age of financialisation".